OpusCapita/react-hierarchy-selector/src/README.md

 ## Code example

-For a usage example see [source code](../src_docs/components/example-view.component.jsx)
+For a usage see [example's source code](../src_docs/components/example-view.component.jsx)